Keshavrao Musalgaonkar

-Keshav Rao Sadashiv Rao Shastri Musalgaonkar is an Indian educationalist and Sanskrit scholar known for writing book of two thousand page at the age of 90.
+Keshav Rao Sadashiv Rao Shastri Musalgaonkar (born 30 January 1928) is an Indian educationalist and Sanskrit scholar known for writing book of two thousand page at the age of 90.

 Personal life

-He was born on 30 January 1928 in Gwalior.
+Musalgaonkar was born on 30 January 1928 in Gwalior.
 He is son of Mahamahopadhyay Sadasivashastri.
 He is married to Pramila Musalgaonkar.

 Career

-He has done MA. in Sanskrit and M. A. in Hindi from University of Allahabad and holds Doctor of Philosophy.
+Musalgaonkar has done MA. in Sanskrit and M. A. in Hindi from University of Allahabad and holds Doctor of Philosophy.
 He has been served as a teacher.
 He retired on 26 January 2013 after 41 years of working.